-The PiezoBarrel 'Wood' is a popular pickup for clarinet designed originally for the clarinet to provide a natural warm dark sound and add a little reinforcement to the chalumeau register.
+The PiezoBarrel 'Wood' is a popular pickup for clarinet designed specifically for the clarinet to provide a natural warm dark sound and add a little reinforcement to the chalumeau register.
 The PiezoBarrel 'Wood' offers high output, eliminates feedback and prevents spill without requiring external power or a preamplifier, and reproduces the natural sound of the clarinet with remarkable clarity while minimising breath and mechanical noise.
 It is great for live performance or recording and can also be plugged directly into effect pedals.
 You can purchase the PiezoBarrel 'Wood' with a clarinet barrel that has a brass adapter already installed, or you can use the supplied fittings to install the pickup on your own instrument.
-The 'Wood' is also suitable for brass instruments such as Trombone and Bass Clarinet, although the PiezoBarrel P7 is currently recommended for the Bass Clarinet.
+The 'Wood' is also suitable for brass instruments such as Trombone and Euphoneum, and for the Bassoon.

-The PiezoBarrel P7 pickup has a brighter sound with more upper partials than the PiezoBarrel 'Wood', and although designed for Saxophone, it works well for a variety of other instruments including the Bassoon and French Horn (and a variety of wooden flutes and whistles).
-The PiezoBarrel P7 is available with a low cost mouthpiece (soprano, alto or tenor) ready to use, as well as being supplied with extra fittings to be soldered onto a sax neck or fitted into a mouthpiece.
+The PiezoBarrel P7 pickup has a brighter sound with more upper partials than the PiezoBarrel 'Wood', and although designed for Saxophone and Bass Clarinet, it works well for a variety of other instruments including the Bassoon and French Horn (and a variety of wooden flutes and whistles).
+The PiezoBarrel P7 is available with a low cost sax mouthpiece (soprano, alto or tenor) ready to use, as well as being supplied with extra fittings to be soldered onto a sax neck or fitted into a mouthpiece.
 The P7 is available with brass adapters that can be soldered onto a sax or bass clarinet neck.
 These are available in different sizes to fit soprano and alto sax necks, tenor or baritone sax necks, flute headjoints and bass clarinet necks as well as alto clarinet, conta alto clarinet and contra bass clarinet necks.
-You can use the P7 to drive effects or just to get a natural sound without the problems of feedback and spill from other instruments.
+You can use the P7 to drive effects pedals or just to get a natural sound without the problems of feedback and spill from other instruments.

 The PiezoBarrel P9 was developed for trumpet in collaboration with Master Trumpeter, Schilke Artist and Grammy Award Winning jazz musician Darren Barrett.
-The PiezoBarrel P9 pickup has a crisp warm sound and can be used for trumpet, high brass instruments and the Armenian Duduk.
-The PiezoBarrel P9 is available with fittings to be soldered onto a brass mouthpiece shank (or elsewhere on the instrument), and may be supplied with a low cost mouthpiece (standard sizes 3C, 5C, 7C) that has been fitted with a brass adapter ready to use.
+The PiezoBarrel P9 pickup has a crisp warm sound and can be used for trumpet, and high brass instruments.
+The PiezoBarrel P9 is available with fittings to be soldered onto your trumpet mouthpiece shank (or elsewhere on the instrument), and may be supplied with a low cost generic mouthpiece (standard sizes 3C, 5C, 7C) that has been fitted with a brass adapter ready to use.
 The supplied generic trumpet mouthpiece is suitable for student use, as a proof of concept or just as an installation example to show how to install the supplied brass adapters.
 You can use the P9 to drive effects or just to get a natural trumpet sound without the problems of feedback and spill from other instruments or to blend with the sound from a clip-on mic to add warmth.

 The PiezoBarrel R1 is specifically designed to overcome the low output of the recorder in the lower register compared with the upper register by boosting the bass response.
 This means that a stronger signal is produced in the lower register of the recorder without the sound becoming unstable from overblowing.
 Once again, the output can be fed into effects to enhance the sound.
 The R1 may also be suitable for other instruments that have a wide disparity in the output levels between registers, but at this stage the R1 is mostly for the Recorder.

-PiezoBarrel pickups can be used for a variety of wind and brass instruments including small instruments such as the Armenian Duduk and other small folk instruments, and large instruments such as the Australian Didgeridoo, Bassoon, Alto Clarinet and Contra-alto and Contra-bass clarinets, trombone and tuba.
+PiezoBarrel pickups can be used for a variety of wind and brass instruments including small instruments such as the Armenian Duduk and other small folk instruments, and large instruments such as the Australian Didgeridoo, Bassoon, Alto Clarinet and Contra-alto and Contra-bass clarinets, french horn, oboe, trombone and tuba.
 Not all instruments are the same, so different models are available to cater for different tastes and also the different characteristics of the instruments.
 Collaboration with talented musicians such as Linsey Pollak, Ed van den Brekel, Darren Barret, Valentin Conus, Tano Brock, Pedro Eustache and many more around the world have been instrumental in the the development of the PiezoBarrel pickups.

 A pickup opens up the world of analogue and digital effects which can provide simple enhancements to the natural sound or a variety of other modern effects that produce harmonies, chorus effects, phase shifting or manipulate the pitch of echoes to enhance a reverb.
 The instrument sound can be converted to MIDI control messages to drive digitized or synthetic sounds, or used as input to a DAW.
 The lack of feedback and spill make pickups ideal for creating the clean sounds needed to trigger effects without the 'glitches' normally present with microphones.

 Finally, wind instruments can work alongside guitars, keyboards and synths as equal partners.
 With a PiezoBarrel pickup, the dreams of the Selmer Varitone of the late 60's can finally be realized.
 The PiezoBarrel pickups are cheap, effects pedals are inexpensive unless you really want to get the latest and greatest, and the pickup can be fitted easily to off-the-shelf instruments.
 The commercial reasons the Varitone failed are no longer present, and advances in electronics and music in general have moved the goal posts.

 Now is the time to fulfill the dream!